carrelebo/carresbakery/README.md

 carresbakery:
-Shell experimentation for futur Python librairies and other programs;
+Terminal interface experimentation for futur Python librairies and other programs;
 program code without 'elif' or 'else' conditions

 # For Windows system :